Professor Alyn H MoriceAcademic Department of MedicineCastle Hill HospitalCastle RoadCottinghamEast YorkshireHU16 5JQ

 The efferent arm of the cough reflex is a coordinated contraction of the respiratorymusculature against a closed glottis.
 The glottis then opens and the expelled airapproaches the speed of sound shearing off any mucus within the airways.
 This givesrise to the characteristic low frequency component of a wet cough.
 Because of a highdegree of coordination required in the respiratory musculature, particularly in the upperairways and larynx, neurological disorders such as stroke, motoneuron disease andParkinsonism may have profound effects on the efferent arm of the cough reflex.

+We are beginning to understand the basic biochemical mechanisms which translatechemical or mechanical stimulus into an afferent nervous impulse.
+In experimentalcough the most frequently used agents for producing cough fall into two broad groups.
 Firstly acids, particularly complex organic acids, have been used to provoke cough sincethe 1950s.
 Since it seems immaterial as to which acid is used it is likely that coughreceptor is sensitive to protons.
 Secondly the pungent extract of peppers, capsaicin andother vanilloid compounds such as resinoferatoxin are the most potent tussive agentsknown.
 The putative cough receptor is an ion channel located in sensory nerves which issensitive to both acid and capsaicin .
 Since capsaicin is a vanilloid the receptor is calledthe vanilloid receptor or VR1.
 The vanilloid receptor is modulated by a range ofinflammatory mediators, particularly by lipoxygenase products similar to the leukotrienesinvolved in asthma.
 Through this biochemical pathway asthma other forms ofinflammation may modulate the cough reflex and it is likely that viral cough also highjacksthis receptor to produce what is the commonest symptom presenting in clinical medicine.

 The vast majority of acute cough is caused by upper respiratory tract viral infection.
 Itmakes a perfect sense for respiratory viruses and bacteria to have evolved the ability tocause cough.
 Once an organism has successfully invaded the respiratory tract its mainproblem for continued survival is how to spread to the next host.
 Some viruses do this byproducing intense coryza and transmitting themselves from person to person by manualtransmission of infected secretion.
 However, the majority are required to transmitthemselves in aerosolised droplets.
 The ability to produce a cough is therefore a vitalpart of the pathogenic armamentarium of the respiratory tract virus.
 From the host’spoint of view there is little reason to suggest that the cough produced in an upperrespiratory tract infection is useful.
 Whilst small amount of secretions may beexpectorated they in no way contribute to the clearing of the airways in normal subjects.
+If one looks at a more extreme example of infective airway inflammation such ascommunity acquired pneumonia, despite sometimes extensive consolidation only a fewmls of sputum is produced, the vast majority of the purulent exudate being removed byphagocytosis via the blood stream.
+Thus, in normal subjects infective cough is likely tobe detrimental and there is no evidence that effective cough suppression in respiratorytract infection is harmful, indeed, it may even reduce viral transmission.

 An exception to this generalisation are subjects with pre-existing lung disease.
 Inparticular patients with bronchitis, bronchiectasis and related conditions such as cysticfibrosis should only have treatments designed to suppress cough under specialistsupervision.
 Such patients can be easily identified however; they invariably have ahistory of chronic sputum production, usually of considerable volume.
 Such patients withchronic productive cough are at risk from extensive mucus plugging which can lead to adeterioration in the matching of ventilation and perfusion within the lung and the dangerof consequential respiratory failure.
 In normal subjects there is no such risks.
 In patientswith chronic sputum production the clinician’s most important initial response is to sendsputum for culture and sensitivity.
 This is because frequently ‘viral’ respiratory tractinfections lead to an exacerbation of a colonising bacteria and such organisms may benot those usually found in infections in a previously normal respiratory tract.
 Bacteriasuch as haemophilus influenzae, moraxella catarrhalis, pseudomonas aeruginosafrequently do not respond to first line respiratory antibiotics such as amoxicillin andtherapy should be directed by culture and sensitivities.
 In the rest of this chapter it will beassumed that suppression of cough is directed at patients with previously normal lungs.

+It is helpful to understand the natural history of some of the more common respiratorytract pathogens since this can predict the time course and intensity of disease.
 Unfortunately in our present state of knowledge there is only a relatively few areas wherewe can specifically intervene in the etiology of cough.
 It is clear from cough challengestudies where subjects are asked to inhale increasing doses of agents such as capsaicinor citric acid that the cough reflex is heightened during the viral respiratory tract infection.
+This explains the precipitation of cough by non specific stimuli such as cold air andpollutants such as tobacco smoke.
+How viruses cause this up-regulation of the reflexremains a mystery.

 Epidemiological studies have shown that the average person has a clinically observablerespiratory tract infection by virus three or four times per year.
-The viruses causing theseinfections include influenza, parainfluenza, rhinovirus, adenovirus, respiratory syncytial and the respiratory corona virus.
-All of these viruses share a common short incubationperiod of between one and four days.
+The viruses causing theseinfections include influenza, parainfluenza, rhinovirus, adenovirus, respiratory syncytial

 Because of its ability to undergo antigenic shift and genetic recombination influenzaoccurs in epidemics.
 Influenza viruses are RNA viruses of the orthomyxoviruses groupand are classified into three serotypes, A, B and C. Influenza A is the commonest andmost severe type.
 The viral structure is important in terms of therapy since the viralproteins required for successful binding to the host cell, haemagglutinin andneuramidase, are targets for therapy; in particular neuramidase is blocked by the anti-influenza drug Relenza.
 Clinically influenza has an incubation period of two days.
 Apresentation of a patient with fever in the presence of a known outbreak of influenza issufficient for accurate diagnosis.
 Typically the cough comes on within six hours of startof illness and maybe prolonged for at least two to three weeks after other symptomshave resolved.
 The patient failing to respond, particularly those with diseased lungs,bacterial super-infection should be considered.

+The most widely used method of prophylaxis against influenza is the use of vaccination.
 Two types of vaccine are available, one consisting of inactivated whole virions and thesecond ‘split’ subunits.
 They are administered in two doses in children, one month apart,and annually to susceptible individuals.

 Because of the changing nature of the influenza virus, each year a different vaccine willbe required.
 The actual nature of the vaccine is recommended by the World HealthOrganisation and the antigenic type thought to be the most likely to be responsible for thecoming season’s infections are grown on chick embryos.
 This latter method of cultureleads to them being contraindicated in those with hypersensitivity to eggs.

 Because of the annual variation in the influenza virus and the necessity of the vaccinebeing a best guess, vaccination is not a universally successful strategy and protectionmay range around 75% on average.
 This is too little to prevent epidemics but is a usefulstrategy in individual patients.
 Influenza vaccine is therefore recommended only for highrisk individuals.
-The following groups are specifically targeted: • chronic respiratory disease including asthma • immunosuppression due to disease or treatment, including asplenia or asplenic Immunisation is also recommended for all persons over 65 years and for residents ofresidential homes for the elderly and long stay facilities.
-In pandemic years vaccinationof medical staff is also recommended.
+The following groups are specifically targeted:

 Amantadine hydrochloride has been shown to be effective in short term prophylaxis forinfluenza infection.
-It probably acts by inhibiting viral uncoating or transcription of the viral RNA.
-Amantadine is not without side effects and should only be used for high riskpatients.
+It probably acts by inhibiting viral uncoating or transcription of the

 Parainfluenza viruses differ from influenza viruses in that they are much moreantigenically stable and have a different pattern of assembly within infected cells.
 Thereare four subtypes.
 Types one and three are particularly important causing serious lowerrespiratory tract infections, croup and tracheobronchitis in infants and young children.
 Inall parainfluenza viruses are thought to be responsible for a fifth of all non bacterialrespiratory tract disease in childhood.

+Clinically the disease may present with abrupt croup but is more commonly gradual onsetprogressing over two to three days.
+The condition usually remits within two weeks.
 Since immunity to re-infection is only transient it is one of the commonest causes of thetypical infective cough which plagues families with small children.
 There is no currentmethod of control or specific therapy.

+Respiratory syncytial virus (RSV) is the single most important aetiological agent in coughin infancy.
+RSV occurs in epidemics, usually between the autumn and early spring.
 Each outbreak lasts between two and three months and can involve as many as half ofall families with children.
 It seems that older family members introduce the virus to theyounger children, in whom most of the serious effects are seen.
 There is also a secondpeak of infectivity in the elderly.

+The usual incubation period is one to four days and the onset is characterised by rhinitis.
 The disease rapidly reaches a peak and is characterised by paroxysmal cough,wheezing and frequently respiratory distress in the younger patient.
 Stridor may or maynot be present and in its absence the mistaken diagnosis of asthma is sometimes made.
+Unfortunately, immunity to RSV infection is transient so re-infection is common.

 Ribavirin may be given by inhalation for the treatment of the severe bronchiolitis causedby RSV in infants.